dytk2134/VEDHD/README.md

 ```

 ## Databases
 Please contact dytk2134[at]gmail[dot]com to let me know if need to get the data in VariED.
+For large files, we will provide FTP for you:)